 What does Command Sponsorship provide?

 On base housing for E-4 and above.
 E-3 and below do not qualify for on base housing in Japan.
 Period.
-If not sponsored, the sailor will not receive the with dependents rate for BAH and COLA.
-In fact, junior sailors attached to ships may not have permission to live off base at all.
+If not sponsored, the sailor still will receive the with dependents rate for OHA.
+Junior sailors attached to ships will need to request permission to live off base.
+COLA may be authorized, but it might not be.
+Still looking for a current regulation on that.

-(BAH = basic allowance for housing, overseas it is OAH, or used to be)
+(BAH = basic allowance for housing, overseas it is OHA)

 (COLA = cost of living allowance to offset the expensive areas)